The 6th International Competition on Human Identification at a Distance (HID 2025)

 Q: How many members can my team have?

-A: We do not limit the numbers in your team.
+A: Teams may include up to 5 members, including supervisors (if applicable).
+Members can be from different institutions.
 But only one participant from each team can submit the result, otherwise, it will be considered an invalid result.

 Q: Who cannot participate in the competition?